lintubaby5/Project1/README.md

 What are the areas in Toronto with the highest crime rates?

-To begin, the data was imported from the official Toronto Police website: Link: https://data.torontopolice.on.ca/pages/open-data

-First step was to analyze the data and sort it by the total number of crimes for each type of crime.

-After sorting, it was found that the crime rates were as follows: 1- Assault: 161,833 entries.
+After sorting the data, it was found that the crime rates were as follows: 1- Assault: 161,833 entries.
 2- Theft from motor vehicle: 76,914 entries.
 3- Breaking and entering: 56,466 entries.

 Second step was to figure out the crime rates in Toronto neighbourhoods for each type.